 This caused Dick's return home.
 In the meantime the ship had been at sea for a very long time and arrived at the coast of Barbary.
 The people were very friendly.
 The crew of the ship was invited for a feast with the king and queen.
 The most delicious meals were brought to the table.
 But as soon as the food arrived, it was eaten by rats and mice.
 'Doesn't that bother you?', the captain asked the royal pair.
 'It surely does,' answered the king.
 'But there's nothing I can do.'
-'Let me solve your problem,' said the captain.
+Let me solve your problem,' said the captain.
 'I will bring you my cat.
 It will chase the rats and mice away.'
 'If you can solve this problem, I will be very grateful.
 I shall load your ship with gold,' promised the queen.
 The cat was brought in and the mice and rats quickly sped away.

-Shortly after the wedding was celebrated grandly, the most important people of London were in attendance.
+The ship went back to the harbor of London loaded with gold and other valuables.
+The captain visited Lord Fitzwarren and told him how the cat had caused for the big fortune.
+The biggest part of the fortune was meant for important people of London were in attendance.
 And just like that Dick Whittington became Lord and mayor of London.
 Whittington donated a big portion of his wealth to the city.
 With his money a church was built, a new ward in the hospital for single mothers was opened and the library was set up.
 He also arranged for shelter for students in his own house.